mlflow/mlflow/docs/source/llms/langchain/autologging.rst

 How It Works
 ------------

 MLflow LangChain Autologging uses two ways to log traces and other artifacts.
-The tracing is archived via `Callbacks <https://python.langchain.com/v0.1/docs/modules/callbacks/>`_ framework of LangChain.
+Tracing is made possible via the `Callbacks <https://python.langchain.com/v0.1/docs/modules/callbacks/>`_ framework of LangChain.
 Other artifacts are recorded by patching `the invocation functions` of the supported models.
 In typical scenarios, you don't need to care about the internal implementation details, but this section provides a brief overview of how it works under the hood.

 MLflow Tracing Callbacks
 ^^^^^^^^^^^^^^^^^^^^^^^^

 `MlflowLangchainTracer <https://github.com/mlflow/mlflow/blob/master/mlflow/langchain/langchain_tracer.py>`_ is a callback handler that is injected into the langchain model inference process to log traces automatically.
-It starts a new span upon a set of actions of the chain such as ``on_chain_start``, ``on_llm_start``, and conclude it when the action is finished.
+It starts a new span upon a set of actions of the chain such as ``on_chain_start``, ``on_llm_start``, and concludes it when the action is finished.
 Various metadata such as span type, action name, input, output, latency, are automatically recorded to the span.

 Customize Callback
 ^^^^^^^^^^^^^^^^^^